Ghauri (missile): Design and engineering

+Prospect of civilian space program

-The liquid fuel systems are incapable of storing fuel for any long period of time; the Ghauri–I requires fueling for several hours before launch, making it vulnerable to a first strike.
-It is believed that this is why Pakistan has not pursued liquid fuel systems other than the Ghauri–I and Ghauri-II.
-It also makes it less likely that the Ghaur-I would be armed with a nuclear warhead, although it has been stated that it is capable of being loaded with "all types" of warheads.
+The liquid fuel systems are incapable of storing fuel for any long period of time– the Ghauri–I requires fueling for several hours before launch, making it vulnerable to a first strike the standing enemy.
+Noting this constraint, the Pakistani war strategists have not pursued liquid fuel systems other than the Ghauri–I and Ghauri-II.

+The Ghauri-I is a nuclear weapon-delivery capable missile which has been stated by the Pakistani military that it is also capable of being loaded with "all types" of warheads.
 Contrast to the Shaheen program that went under the joint conjecture of Pakistan's Air Force and the Army, the Ghauri program was designed for the Pakistan Army which was setting to accuracy goal for a highly accurate missile designed to strike high-value targets.

-The solid-fueled Shaheen-IA is believed to be an alternative missile system for the Ghauri–I. However, it has been stated that the Ghauri–I has the advantage of lower cost than solid-fueled systems.
-This makes it particularly useful in testing launch and control systems.
-It has been speculated that the Ghauri–I design may serve as a starting point for a future Pakistani space launch vehicle.
+In 2004, there was a strong lobby within the engineering community to make Ghauri feasible as a launch vehicle for satellites.